 Another thing to consider with these oils is that they are often promoted as cooking oils.
 You will commonly find them in most of the processed or pre-packaged foods available.
 They are also used in many restaurants around the world.

 Even before cooking, these oils have been altered from their natural state.
-Heating them to cooking temperatures changes the molecular configuration even more to form trans fatty acids.
+Heating them to cooking temperatures changes the molecular configuration even more to form trans fatty acids as well as carcinogenic by products like heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

 Trans fatty acids have received a lot of attention in the health world and media as a major influencing factor in cardiovascular disease as well as many other degenerative processes.